aniket1966/temperature-converter/README.md

-# Task-2-temperature-converter-website-using-html-css-javascript
+# Temperature-converter-website-using-html-css-javascript
-In this we make temeprature converter by using Html,css,js.
+This repository contains the code for building a temperature converter using HTML,CSS & Js.